Since opening in 2014, Shoshin Movement has been a toy of self discovery in both the physical and mental realms for our members.

 One example is, no amount of exercise will undo the issues caused by prolonged sitting and remaining sedentary.
 There needs to be a different approach to reverse such issues — we need more movement in our lives, as opposed to exercise alone to remain healthy.

-It's very common that our members will have a friend that asks them "What do you do at your gym?"
+"What do you do at your gym?"

 This is usually where they are stuck for words — because what we do is usually quite far from what the average gym does and what the general public understands about physical training.